paulmillen/CV/README.md

 In twelve weeks at Makers Academy I have developed a solid foundation knowlege of the full stack, XP principals and TDD.
 I have been required to learn languages and frameworks in short periods of time:
 - [Instagram clone](https://fstop-pm.herokuapp.com), after one week of learning Rails.
 - [SPA Note app](https://notes-pm.herokuapp.com/), after one week of learning Javascript.
 I am excited to discover new technologies and I made a point of pushing myself beyond the requirements of the course, for example, learning and implementing Bootstrap 4 on the above projects, ES6, or opting as part of a group project to experiment with Express and Node.
 It is motivating, as a bit of an auto-didact, to see so much emphasis on independent learning on this course, and in the field of programming and development.

+#### Team Working

+During the Makers course there were many chances to develop effective group working.
+I have learned how to methodically approach technical, and process, problems as a team and resolve them creatively together.

+I really enjoyed having opportunities to help my team mates on the course understand technology or concepts in times when I had a firmer grasp on certain aspects.
+I felt a lot of satisfaction when the team was able to move through a project at the same pace, with everyone developing their skills and learning together.

+I feel that my time as a freelancer helped with this; by the nature of the project work, there were many times when forming a cohesive team in short order was required, discovering my place in the group and identifying moments when I could step up and help with a problem not directly related to my specific role.

 #### Communication

 Throughout my career it has been a requirement to effectively communicate between the technical and non-technical, whether tailoring financial reports, explaining technical accounting points to founders or negotiating the competing interests on theatre and film projects.

 As a facet of XP, I believe effective listening is key to good communication.
 Colleagues have been kind enough to say that I am an approachable and calming presence and I've always formed great relationships with my clients and colleagues as an accountant and a freelancer - for which your reputation secures your next job.
 I was awarded "team player of the year" when I took a year out to work for St Christopher's Fellowship as a support worker for homeless young people in Shephards Bush.
 Training and working as a volunteer counsellor for Childline has also allowed me to develop my active listening skills.

-#### Problem-solving

-My time as a freelancer has been an intensive preparation for the challenges of life as a developer.
-I have learned how to methodically approach problems and resolve them creatively with limited time and resources.

-In 2012-13, I production managed the highliy acclaimed touring theatre project, *Ring*, for FUEL theatre.
-This had a very specific set of technical requirements that had to be adapted to each venue.
-It was my job to make this happen, managing each new team of technicians and house staff.

 ## Experience